 - Sanders and Warren have shared second place since the end of June, with just north of 15 percent support each.

 - Harris got a bump in the polls after an impressive debate performance in July, but now her support is back in the single digits.

 Of the second-tier candidates, Warren may be the most likely to surge.

 Nathaniel Rakich of FiveThirtyEight points out that while Biden leads in national polls, early-state polls look good for Warren.

-- If she does well in both Iowa and New Hampshire, Warren will definitely have a boost going into Nevada.
-Nevada is also a heavily unionized state, which seems like a good fit for her.
+- If she does well in both states, Warren will definitely have a boost going into Nevada.
+Nevada also has many union voters, which seems like a good fit for Warren.